Flag of South Korea: Dimensions

 The width and height are in the ratio of 3:2.
 There are five sections on the flag, the taegeuk and the four groups of bars (trigrams).
 The diameter of the taegeuk is half of the height of the flag.
 The top of the taegeuk is red and the bottom of the taegeuk is blue.
 The width of each trigram is the radius of the taegeuk.
 The distance between taegeuk and four trigrams is half of the radius of the taegeuk.
 The design of the taegeuk, as well as the trigrams residing in each of the four corners, are geometrically defined.
+The flag code also designates the color of a flag pole, which should be either white, silver, or green, and provides a construction sheet of the pole's end cap, which is shaped like a flower bud of Mugunghwa.

 Colors

 Darker version of the flag using RGB approximations of semiofficial Pantone approximations, and also the official 1997–2011 color scheme.

 The colors of the taegukgi are specified in the Ordinance Act of the Law concerning the National Flag of the Republic of Korea (대한민국 국기법 시행령).
 The color scheme was unspecified until 1997, when the South Korean government decided to standardize specifications for the flag.
 On 25 October 1997, a Presidential ordinance on the standard specification of the South Korean flag was promulgated, and that specification was acceded by the National Flag Law in July 2007.

 Colors are defined in legislation by the Munsell and CIE color systems as follows: